 New research has shown that laughter is a form of pain relief as it releases happy chemicals to the brain.

-I know this may be really hard to do, especially when you’re in agony, and pain is the only thing on your mind.
+I know this may be hard to do, especially when you’re in agony, and pain is the only thing on your mind.

 But where possible, dive into your thoughts and daydream about a time when you were pain-free and happy.

 Spending time with friends or family is a healthy distraction from your pain.
-It’s a chance to catch up, whether over the phone or in-person.
+It’s a chance to catch up, whether over the phone or in person.

 Try to avoid conversations about your pain, but more so about what’s new with them.
 Or, if you can, make plans to meet up and do something fun.

-10. JOURNALING
+10. Journaling

 It’s the one place where you can truly be yourself and let go.
 It’s a great way to relieve stress, seek clarity, or just vent your anger or frustrations.

-You can write brain dumps, lists, or if you need some guidance use journal prompts or guided journals.
+You can write brain dumps, lists, or, if you need some guidance, use journal prompts or guided journals.
 Even better, you don’t have to be a skilled writer to do it.

 I hope this has helped you understand different ways to distract yourself from pain and will be something you add to your pain management toolbox.